+Knowing how to support a recovering alcoholic or drug addict isn’t always easy.
 When a loved one or relative enters recovery, it can be a time of great joy as well as simultaneous doubt and confusion, perhaps even a little fear on the part of everyone concerned.
 While you want the best for your recovering relative, you may feel unsure of the most appropriate approach to take.
-The most important thing to remember is that your support and encouragement is a crucial part of his or her overall sobriety.
+So how do you support an addict in recovery?
+The most important thing to remember is that your support and encouragement are a crucial part of his or her overall sobriety.
 Here are six valuable ways to help you support your relative’s recovery.

 Maintaining a schedule is critically important for anyone new to recovery.
 Typically, this includes participation in 12-step3 or self-help group meetings, taking any prescribed medications as directed, keeping appointments with doctors, counselors or others in his or her extended support network.
 You can help by lending a hand with scheduling appointments, and driving and/or accompanying your relative to 12-step meetings.
 This will show your relative that you care as well as provide motivation.
 By helping in this way, however, you are not removing the responsibilities your relative has with respect to his or her obligations as a spouse, parent, employee, neighbor or friend.
 To avoid feeling overwhelmed or resentful, only take on what you can comfortably handle.